gridsome/gridsome.org/docs/site-meta-data.md

-# Global meta data
+# Global metadata

-Gridsome lets you add global meta data with the [Data store API](/docs/data-store-api).
+Gridsome lets you add global metadata with the [Data store API](/docs/data-store-api).
 To use the API you need a `gridsome.server.js` file in the root folder of your Gridsome project.
-Meta data are static and can't be updated or changed from client.
+Metadata are static and can't be updated or changed from client.

-> Adding meta data is great if you have data you want to be globally accessible, but don't need to be in any GraphQL collection.
+> Adding metadata is great if you have data you want to be globally accessible, but don't need to be in any GraphQL collection.

 Here is an example